-Thousands flee as ‘wall of flames’ burns homes across California
+Thousands flee as deadly wildfire spreads across California

 -

-Thousands flee as ‘wall of flames’ burns homes across California
+Thousands flee as deadly wildfire spreads across California

 Thousands of people have been forced to flee after a wildfire tore through an area of northern California, killing a bulldozer operator as he fought to contain the blaze.